Different vinyl floor types come with different thickness levels. So, what thickness should you choose?

 Why Does Vinyl Flooring Thickness Matter?

-Mil on the other hand is a unit of measure and is not the same as a millimeter.
-MM (or millimeter) is used to measure the thickness of the vinyl floor while mil is used to measure the thickness of the wear layer.
+The vinyl flooring thickness is calculated in mm (millimeter) and mil. mm is an abbreviation for millimeter, and one mm (or millimeter) equals 39.37 (approximately 40) mil.
+Mil is a unit of measure and is not the same as a millimeter. mm (millimeter) is used to measure the thickness of the floor, while mil is used to measure the thickness of the wear layer.

 How To Choose The Thickness of The Vinyl?

 The right vinyl floor thickness will depend on two main factors.
 Here they are:

 You don’t need a thick floor if the subfloor is strong and durable.
 That’s because the subfloor is already strong enough to support the weight of the traffic.
 In this case, go for a mid-level thickness with a thick wear layer.

 However, for patched, rough, or weak subfloors, you need a sturdy floor to support the weight of traffic.
 In this case, get a vinyl floor with at least 6mm in thickness.
 Also, for subfloors made of wood or other delicate materials, you need a thick floor since the subfloor isn’t strong enough.

 2. Surface Type